Penrose tiling

 Penrose tilings are self-similar: they may be converted to equivalent Penrose tilings with different sizes of tiles, using processes called inflation and deflation.
 The pattern represented by every finite patch of tiles in a Penrose tiling occurs infinitely many times throughout the tiling.
 They are quasicrystals: implemented as a physical structure a Penrose tiling will produce diffraction patterns with Bragg peaks and five-fold symmetry, revealing the repeated patterns and fixed orientations of its tiles.
 The study of these tilings has been important in the understanding of physical materials that also form quasicrystals.
 Penrose tilings have also been applied in architecture and decoration, as in the floor tiling shown.

-The 2011 Nobel Prize in Chemistry was awarded for "The Discovery of Quasicrystals."
+The 2011 Nobel Prize in Chemistry was awarded to Dan Shechtman for "The discovery of quasicrystals."
 Penrose tiling was mentioned for having "'helped pave the way for the understanding of the discovery of quasicrystals.'"